 48 hours in Athens

-For those of you who know me well, know that I was in Athens for more than 48 hours so you’re probably wondering, “Why 48 hours?”
-Well, I’ll tell you why ~ this is a travel suggestion for you, how’s that?
-My eagerness and excitement for our recent trip to Greece was just short of ecstatic.
-The photographs, the Pinterest research and tons of blogs that I read only fed the flame of my desire to experience Greece.
+I recently visited Greece on a very quick tour, 48 hours in Athens!
+So you’re probably wondering, “Why 48 hours?”
+Well, I’ll tell you why!
+To me 48 hours is better than not at all so off we went to Athens to check it out!
+My eagerness and excitement for our recent trip to Greece were just short of ecstatic.
+The photographs, the Pinterest research, and tons of blogs that I read only fed the flame of my desire to experience Greece.
 However, my recent trip to Athens was more like this popular YouTube video about “expectation vs. reality.”

 Athens is absolutely a MUST-SEE, but… well, there’s a lot to share.

 We decided to try out another Airbnb.
 Our place was fine for our longer stay, five days, for three people.
 We were located just outside of town near the Larissa Train station.
 One of the main transfer centers for the metro.
 Our views and patio were excellent and I think if we were there any other time we would have thoroughly enjoyed our extended space on the porch.